 Dr. Rachel Gillum

-Before joining RHG, Dr. Gillum worked as a researcher at the RAND Corporation’s International Policy Center where she conducted analysis on terrorist recruitment strategies and operations in the Middle East, Africa, and the West.
-Dr. Gillum has served as a consultant to the Gallup Organization and a research assistant at the Department of Defense’s Near East South Asia Center for Strategic Studies.
+Before joining RHG in 2014, Dr. Gillum worked at the RAND Corporation’s International Policy Center and as a research assistant at the Department of Defense’s Near East South Asia Center for Strategic Studies.
 She has previously served as a consultant to the Gallup Organization.

 Mr. Charles Crimmins

 Charles Crimmins is chief of staff to former U.S. Secretary of Defense Robert M. Gates and both Senior Director and Legal Counsel at RHG.
 In addition to supporting Dr. Gates’s work with businesses, boards, long-term strategic planning and overseeing communications, Mr. Crimmins manages client relationships and provides legal advice to the firm.

 Mr. Crimmins joined RHG in 2015.
 Before RHG, he served as Special Assistant to Dr. Gates, the National President of the Boy Scouts of America in Dallas, and as Adjunct Professor of Law and In-House Attorney at the College of William & Mary.
 His past roles also include researcher with the international law firm of Pikoff, Sztrigler & Soriano based in Mexico City, bilingual elementary school teacher through the Teach For America Program in Houston, intern for Federal Judge Lynn N. Hughes in Houston, and founding director of William & Mary’s chapter of the Marshall-Brennan Constitutional Literacy Project.